Republican Senate Nominee Embarrassed As Audience Breaks Out Laughing For Saying Trump ‘Stands Up To Russians’

-A GOP Senate nominee had the audience in splits when he claimed that president Donald Trump was “standing up to Russians” in a debate against incumbent Virginia senator Tim Kaine, reports The Hill.
+A GOP Senate nominee had the audience in splits when he claimed that President Donald Trump was “standing up to Russians” in a debate against incumbent Virginia senator Tim Kaine, reports The Hill.

-Corey Stewart, the controversial chairman of the Prince William County Board of Supervisors, was responding to Tim Kaine’s reminiscences of former president Barack Obama taking Russians to the task for their hostile acts, such as when Putin invaded Crimea, or when he ordered the shooting down of an aircraft flying over Ukraine..
+Corey Stewart, the controversial chairman of the Prince William County Board of Supervisors, was responding to Tim Kaine’s reminiscences of former President Barack Obama taking Russians to task for their hostile acts, such as when Putin invaded Crimea, or when he ordered the shooting down of an aircraft flying over Ukraine..
 The GOP Senate nominee claimed that Obama hadn’t acted bravely at the time, and it was in fact Donald Trump who was standing up to Russians, provoking much mirth among members of the audience.

 “We have a president who is standing up to the Russians,” Stewart said, eliciting laughter from Kaine as well as the audience.

-Left red-faced, it took Stewart a few moments to try and steer away from his drastic claims but it was already too late.
+Left red-faced, it took Stewart a few moments to try and steer away from his drastic claims, but it was already too late.
 The moment etched itself as the highlight of his debate with Tim Kaine, and Stewart could expect it to be replayed again and again much to his anguish, but very much to the liking of his incumbent opponent.

 Videos of the debate have since been uploaded on social media, where the GOP Senate nominee has been subject to widespread ridicule amid accusations of hero-worshipping the American president.